gabrieldgf4/PlantVillage-Dataset/README.md

 # PlantVillage-Dataset

-The PlantVillage dataset contains 54,299 images.
+The PlantVillage dataset contains 54,304 images.
 The images span 14 crop species: Apple, Blueberry, Cherry, Corn, Grape, Orange, Peach, Bell Pepper, Potato, Raspberry, Soybean, Squash, Strawberry, Tomato.
 In containes images of 17 fungal diseases, 4 bacterial diseases, 2 mold (oomycete) diseases, 2 viral disease, and 1 disease caused by a mite.
 12 crop species also have images of healthy leaves that are not visibly affected by a disease.

 NOTE: The original dataset is not available from the original source (plantvillage.org), therefore we get this dataset from a paper that used it and here we republished it.
+Besides, from the healthy leaf directories, we removed five figures that did not represent the characteristics that they should have.
+So we put them in a separate directory, named as "x_Removed_from_Healthy_leaves".

 Original paper URL: [https://arxiv.org/abs/1511.08060](https://arxiv.org/abs/1511.08060)